 \begin{conjecture} For $n\ge 2$, we have the following two-point correlations at stationarity

 \end{conjecture}

-So, for any $j<n$ the most likely situation is that it is (directly) to the right of $j-1$.
-If $j$ is very close to $n$ then this will happen more than half the time.
-For small $j$ ($1<j<n/6$) the second most likely thing is that $j$ is to the right of $n$.
-The most unlikely of all events is that $n$ is to the right of $n-1$.
+So, according to the conjecture, for any $j>1$ the most likely position is (directly) to the right of $j-1$.
+If $j$ is close to $n$, then this will happen roughly half the time.
+For small $j$ ($1<j<n/3$) the second most likely position for $j$ is to the right of $n$.

 \begin{remark} According to the conjecture, $n$ is always a factor for the probabilities.
-It could be tempting to divide with $n$ and say that we are interested in the case when $w_1=i, w_2=j$.
-This is however not true.
-The spacing between the particles is not uniform and hence it is not uniform which particle is first in a given $[0,1)$ interval. \end{remark}
+It is tempting to divide with $n$ and say that we are interested in the case when $w_1=i, w_2=j$.
+This would, however, not be an equivalent formulation.
+The spacing between the particles is not uniform, and hence the distribution of which particle is first in a given $[0,1)$ interval is not uniform. \end{remark}